AlexanderLapygin/cra_rtl_cypress_msw/README.md

     </a>
 </div>

-# CRA-in-TS starter with React Query and testing with RTL and MSW
+# CRA-in-TS starter with testing by RTL and MSW

 ## Feature tags

 - create-react-app
 - mock-server-worker
 - react
-- react-query
 - react-testing-library
 - rest
 - starter